-Submitted by Sandy from Canadian Blog House
+Submitted by Sandy from Canadian Blog House.

-Edmonton in particular is a city on the rise; while it gets little press it is a city with a lot of heart and character.
-The opening of the West Edmonton Mall was meant to draw attention to Edmonton but it drove shoppers out of the downtown core.
+Edmonton, in particular, is a city on the rise; while it gets little press, it is a city with a lot of heart and character.
+The opening of the West Edmonton Mall was meant to draw attention to Edmonton, but it drove shoppers out of the downtown core.
 Now the downtown is going through a serious revitalization with businesses working together to support each other.
 There is a real sense of community, one that you don’t see in other Canadian cities.

 Researching Edmonton’s best restaurants I loved modern Korean at Nongbu, Mexican rotisserie at Rostizado and Italian snacks at Bar Bricco.

-Edmonton is “the little city that could” and its spirit makes it such a great place to visit.
+Edmonton is “the little city that could,” and its spirit makes it such a great place to visit.

-Submitted by Ayngelina from Bacon is Magic
+Submitted by Ayngelina from Bacon is Magic.

 Quebec City, Quebec

 If you love European inspired architecture, Quebec City will be a location that you immediately fall in love with.
-Visiting here for a long weekend, we had the ultimate experience exploring everything this historic city has to offer and we certainly fell in love with the French influence throughout the city.
+Visiting here for a long weekend, we had the ultimate experience exploring everything this historic city has to offer, and we certainly fell in love with the French influence throughout the city.

 Take a stroll down the ‘Breakneck Steps’ but of course be careful because they really are pretty steep.
 After sampling some fine local poutine and maple syrup ice cream, consider taking the Quebec Funicular to the Upper Town area.
-A myriad of local restaurants will certainly attract your attention but we recommend trying one of the Cochon Dingue locations scattered around the city.
+A myriad of local restaurants will certainly attract your attention, but we recommend trying one of the Cochon Dingue locations scattered around the city.

 If you are planning on staying overnight in Quebec City, you have to consider staying at the Fairmont Le Chateau Frontenac, a breathtaking hotel that may be your only opportunity to stay in a spot that looks like a castle.

-You can easily spend several days exploring Old Quebec inside the fortified city walls but for those of you interested in exploring a little further afield, consider heading over to Montmorency Falls that are just a short drive outside of the city center.
+You can easily spend several days exploring Old Quebec inside the fortified city walls but for those of you interested in exploring a little further afield, consider heading over to Montmorency Falls that are just a short drive outside of the city centre.
 This stunning waterfall may not get the media coverage of Niagara or Iguazu Falls, but it certainly is a spectacular sight at any time of the year.

-Submitted by Chris from A Brit & A Southerner
+Submitted by Chris from A Brit & A Southerner.

 Saanich Peninsula, British Columbia